 Getting plenty of Foundation Supplements is certainly important for building your bones.
 But have you ever considered what would happen if your body wasn’t absorbing and utilizing them?
-Chances are you’d lose bone density, because the nutrients you’re ingesting wouldn’t be getting to your bones.
+Chances are you’d lose bone strength because the nutrients you'd ingest wouldn’t get to your bones.

-Today’s post is about this issue, particularly the absorption of Vitamins D and K, both crucial to increase bone density.
-You’ll discover which organ is involved in the uptake of these vitamins, and exactly what you can do to keep it functioning in top shape for maximum nutrient absorption.
+Today’s article is about this issue, particularly the absorption of Vitamins D and K, both crucial to improving your bone health.
+You’ll discover which organ is involved in the uptake of these vitamins, and exactly what you can do to keep it functioning at its best for maximum nutrient absorption.

 Why Are Vitamin D And Vitamin K So Important?